 10. The Executive shall ensure that the date and time of closing of nominations and the date or dates of the polling day or days and the date the time and place of election meetings are publicised as widely as possible in the form of posters, publications, online media and other means; such advertisements to be displayed at least seven days before each of these dates.

-11. The Executive shall arrange for at least one public candidates' forum to be held in a suitable place at either 1pm in the afternoon of a suitable day shortly before any election, and all election candidates shall be invited to address this meeting and to answer questions from the members.
+11. The Executive shall give the candidates an opportunity to address Association members and answer questions shortly before any election.
+All election candidates shall be invited to participate.

 12. The Executive shall arrange for information about candidates to be published online and in print where practicable and shall invite all election candidates to provide information for such publications.